Student Support Programs

 - Decide upon your major and goal or select a course of study.

-- Complete assessment and orientation.
+- Complete Placement and Orientation.

 - Attend and complete courses to make the best use of the time you spend at Southwestern College.